assemblymade/meta/app/views/guides_groups/platform.md

 the case of Colored Coins, the entire process of labelling bitcoins is ineffaceable; what has been written cannot be unwritten.

-It is possible to transfer these tokens as well as issue new ones.
-Anyone may do so with the API server Assembly has built, called AssemblyCoins.
+It is possible to issue new ones.
+Anyone may do so with the [API server](http://coins.assembly.com) Assembly has built.
 Tokens can be created to represent anything one wishes; the original issuer alone controls the total supply.

 However the colored coins created to represent Assembly App Coins are subject to certain restrictions, outside of the underlying protocol.
-Because App Coins confer ownership rights on real world property and revenue streams, they are subject to certain legal restrictions.
-In order to comply with SEC regulations, among others, we currently do not allow users to transfer or sell their app coins.
-Hopefully, if the laws change, this will become possible.
-We would like nothing more than for an open market to exist for Assembly App Coins.
-However the law must catch up first.
+Because App Coins confer ownership rights on real world property and revenue streams, they are subject to certain restrictions.
+In order to comply with regulations, among others, we currently do not allow users to transfer or sell their app coins.